ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ## Day 35 - Text Summarizer and Sentiment Analysis
-I performed text summarizer and sentiment analysis on the a article using TextBlob.
+I performed text summarizer and sentiment analysis on an article using TextBlob.